phongtran3/myAnimeLibrary/README.md

 # myAnimeLibrary
-A personal library of anime I've seen.
+A personal library of animes I've seen.